erikvanek/erikvanek.github.io/pages/portfolio-building/content/landing-page.md

 Check out my project portfolio for real-world examples of how this approach has helped organizations reach their goals.

-## Get in touch

-Need a new perspective on your project?
-Whether it's new or existing, let's collaborate to increase value for your organization.
+## Let’s create something great ✨

+Want to bring your idea to life?
+Schedule a chat to explore how we can create something valuable together.

-Schedule a quick chat via Calendly.
+Book a quick chat

 Prefer email?
-Drop me a line at [email address].
-Let's create something great together.
+me@erikvanek.com